lgbrownjr/ser2bt-bridge/README.md

 - Enter `sudo raspi-config`:
 - From the main menu, under *Advanced Options*.
     + select *Expand Filesystem* to expand.
 - From the main menu, under *System Options*.
-    + Select *Hostname*, then change to a name with **6 characters**.
-Sorry for the restriction, it is in my roadmap to deal with bridges with hostnames of differnt sizes.
-- From the main menu, under *System Options*.
     + Select *Boot / Autologin*, then select *Console Autologin*.
-    + Select *Password* and change.
     + Select *Network at boot*, then select *No* to Disable *Waiting for network on boot*.
-- From the main menu, under *localization Options* verify, or set:
-    + Setup locales:
-        + De-select the default selection of *en_GB.UTF-8 UTF-8* (if you are'nt from Great Britain), and select your country's locale.
-        + Select *Ok*, then tab to and select *Ok* again.
-        + Select the locale you selected in the previous screen, then tab to and select *Ok*.
-        + Set timezone on the pi.
-        + Keyboard.  **Note**, there may be errors thrown here, that's fine for now, as we'll fix them later.
-        + wifi location.
 - From the *Main Menu*, select *Finish*, and even if you are not asked to reboot, do so.
----
-**NOTE**

-Do Not forget that you just changed the password and hostname of your *bridge*!

----

 ##### Additional Network Setup:
 In order for your *bridge* to keep the correct time, perform updates, or allow an alternate way to access the it, it is advisable you add more wireless networks into your *wpa_supplicant.conf*.
 Examples include: allowable work networks, your home network, your hotspot, and even hotspots of your peer's phones (as allowed).